-Although not all business meetings lead to losing and wasting of time and money, there are two main categories of meetings that are definitely deplorable: unorganized and unproductive meetings.
+Although not all business meetings lead to losing and wasting of time and money, two main categories of meetings are deplorable: unorganized and unproductive meetings.

 According to Doodle, unorganized meetings cost USA companies as much as $399 billion.
 The chart below also shows the losses incurred by the other countries in terms of cumulated year cost in hours, days, and years.

 The calculation also factors in the following premise that business professionals:

 - are spending 2 hours a week in pointless business meetings amounting to over $541bn worth of resources in 2019 alone.

 - have three hours a week in meetings with two-thirds of those meetings being poorly organized.

 This goes without saying that unorganized meetings also have a personal impact on all the employees involved.